Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 From the beginning we have heard of expectations for the signing of the agreement with the European Union, scheduled for November, and about tensions on the Ukraine-Russia customs, which here were related to that.
 In November, I think, began demonstrations in support of the signing of the treaty, while Yanukovych then announced that it was better to postpone.

-We returned home and we felt sorry for those guys who were playing guitars, I remembered with little melancholy of the most significant earlier gatherings.
+We returned home and we felt sorry for those guys who were playing guitars, I remembered with little melancholy the most significant earlier gatherings.
 I say melancholy because the feeling was that all this would just be over in a little.
 It was already a bloody cold.

 Who’s the Maidan?
-Do you think that the violence occurred would just leave fascist movements on the front?
+Do you think that the violence that occurred would just leave fascist movements on the front?

-Nazi-fascists also where there, for sure, and had also been photographed with the doodles on the shields, and so what?
+Nazi-fascists also were there, for sure, and had also been photographed with the doodles on the shields, and so what?
 I have not seen just some fascist rebel teams: I saw an entire people.
 And in my view, the point is: there were the reasons?
 I think so.
 Here no one is burning the churches: because they have already been burned and razed almost all by Stalin, and then the remaining ones they hold them tight.
 But mainly because the Ukrainian Orthodox Church was the first to give shelter to the demonstrators and to stand with them, even before politicians.

 Every day on the stage (there were also Catholics, the minority) to pray, and at the end of the barricades, to the last, even them with their shields.
 And the union of the Ukrainian churches recognized the new government.
-The propaganda hits hard here but elsewhere too: in my view, to describe how the situation is, some of our journalists had never set foot in Kiev.
+The propaganda hits hard here but elsewhere too: in my view, to describe how the situation is, some of our journalists had never set foot in Kyiv.

 I also had information about it directly or indirectly.
-I also asked for certainty to my teacher: ” Nazis?” she answered me with a smile and said: “this stuff (disquisitions on Nazism, fascism, etc.) are philosophy, rich’s stuff.
+I also asked for certainty to my teacher: ” Nazis?” she answered me with a smile and said: “this stuff (disquisitions on Nazism, fascism, etc.) is philosophy, rich’s stuff.
 Here there we can’t afford this, here it is only a matter of xlib (bread)…”

 Why did you decide to see things from the “front line” instead of just staying safely at home?

-Or suppose you have to sign documents for the renovation of your home, or for any other bureaucratic stuff: take the appointment, a day off, you get there and there is nobody to makes the signatures, the day after a lack of electricity, and so on.
+Or suppose you have to sign documents for the renovation of your home, or for any other bureaucratic stuff: take the appointment, a day off, you get there and there is nobody to make the signatures, the day after a lack of electricity, and so on.
 But then someone approaches you and, with a bit of grit, in an hour makes you have the whole package signed…

 Or, start a business, and just when you start to go pretty well (and so do you compete with someone) the police come with some specious infringement, you seize everything, and you get stuck with the risk of ending up in jail.
-After a while, when you’re now desperate, someone comes along that just to do you a favor buying for 30 what it’s worth 100, and you have to also say thank you.
+After a while, when you’re now desperate, someone comes along just to do you a favor buying for 30 what it’s worth 100, and you have to also say thank you.
 A must is when you get a fine: if you want to pay regularly you lose 3 working days in the attorney’s office and pay 100, the bribe doesn’t make you waste time and you immediately pay one-third.

 The Ukrainians have endured much over the centuries, and many are resigned to such a system, but when they stepped on their sons that morning that was the last straw.
-When talking about Europe here, people are not intended to refer to the latest model of smartphone, but the RULES, European standards of law and justice, to ensure people’s right to live without having to walk with bundles of money in your pocket.
-And then on the barricades, they were all there, and all remained to the last: students, teachers, professors, lighting technicians, seismologists, theater directors, engineers, journalists (these are some of the categories to which killed people belong).
+When talking about Europe here, people do not intend to refer to the latest model of smartphone, but the RULES, European standards of law and justice, to ensure people’s right to live without having to walk with bundles of money in their pocket.
+And then on the barricades, they were all there, and all remained to the last: students, teachers, professors, lighting technicians, seismologists, theater directors, engineers, and journalists (these are some of the categories to which killed people belong).
 And the priests, but this is a different story.

-Instead at 4 in the morning berkut have beaten boys and journalists and surrounded the square.
+Instead at 4 in the morning have beat boys and journalists and surrounded the square.
 Some of the TV showed images in the morning, and many have come to the streets.
 I saw women and old men cry and yell at the cops.
 During the day people began to gather in front of the monastery in which some protesters had taken refuge.

 So in summary, what happened in the recent months?